pnp/modernization/Tools/SharePoint.Modernization/Modernization Framework release notes.md

 ### Added

 - Added TargetPageFolderOverridesDefaultFolder option to have the provided target folder override the default generated folder #366
+- SharePoint Add-In part properties can now be used in web part mappings #374

 ### Changed